marienz/nix-doom-emacs-unstraightened/README.md

 to gracefully include activation of tree-sitter specific modes of a programming language, depending on if a particular grammer is installed or not.
-- Include Emacs package `treesit-grammars.with-all-grammars` from nixpkgs, e.g. use the home-manager option `extraPackages` like so:
+- Include Emacs package `treesit-grammars.with-all-grammars` from nixpkgs, e.g. use the Home Manager option `extraPackages` like so:
 `extraPackages = epkgs: [ epkgs.treesit-grammars.with-all-grammars ];`.

 As a result tree-sitter (built-in to Emacs) will be compatible with the current ABI for grammars included in nixpkgs.